Generic Name: Papillomavirus (9-Valent) Vaccine (Human, Recombinant) (pap ih LO ma VYE rus nine VAY lent vak SEEN YU man ree KOM be nant)

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about Gardasil 9 (human papillomavirus vaccine)

-- Side Effects
+- Gardasil 9 Side Effects

 - During Pregnancy